What should I do when involved in a car crash where people have been hurt?

 But a knowledge of the law, insurance companies, andpolicies arecrucial when you have been injured in a car crash.
 You must deal with paperwork and deadlines, as well as decisions and arguments, in order to stand up for your rights.
 However, you may be hampered by your injuries and odds are you are not an expert on insurance policies and personal injury law.

-To make sure you preserve your rights and maximize your chances of a favorable settlement, you need to hire the best accident lawyer available.
-Joel J. Kofsky offers a free initial consultation so there is nothing to lose by discussing your case with one of their knowledgeable personal injury attorneys.
+To make sure you preserve your rights and maximize your chances of a favorable settlement, you need to hire the best accident lawyer.
+Our personal injury firm offers a free initial consultation so there is nothing to lose by discussing your case with one of our knowledgeable injury attorneys.

 2. Check the Police Report for Accuracy